ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
     GENFBACK_prevent_all.GENFBACK_prevent_all = "Genetic feedback for conditions that ARE prevetable or treatable (e.g. type 2 diabetes, heart disease)?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends, prefer not to say")
-[1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nGenetic feedback for conditions that ARE prevetable or treatable (e.g. type 2 diabetes, heart disease)?\nLevels: Yes = Yes definitely Yes probably; No =  No, probably not No, definitely not; Unsure = Not sure / it depends, prefer not to say"

 ```
 Joining, by = "predictor"